learnbin.net nav logo

 Common ion effect

-When an ionic equilibrium system is added more ions which are also given by the electrolyte in the equilibrium, the solubility of the electrolyte will decrease according to Le Chatelier’s principle.
+When an ionic equilibrium system adds more ions which are also given by the electrolyte in the equilibrium, the solubility of the electrolyte will decrease according to Le Chatelier’s principle.
 But here, the solubility constant is not going to be changed.

 As an example, let’s consider if an equilibrium system of AgCl / Ag+, Cl- is added NaCl.
 AgCl is partially dissolved in water at room temperature and NaCl is completely dissolved in water.
 Here the common ion is Cl-.